esun74/mobile-cv/README.md

 	1. Have npm installed
 	2. "npm install"
 	3. "expo start"
-	4. open in Expo Go (tested on iOS)
+	4. open in Expo Go (tested on an iPhone 12)

 ## Contact Info